raspberrypilearning/networking-lessons/Lesson-1/student-instructions-1.md

 rtt min/avg/max/mdev = 3.466/3.788/4.380/0.322 ms
 ```

 If not, check your edits and the network cable.
-Once the Raspberry Pis are successfully networked you are ready to write the chat program.
+Once the Raspberry Pis are successfully networked, you are ready to write the chat program.

 ##Setting up the chat program